 There’s no question that if we’re in pain, we aren’t feeling on top of our game.
 Every little movement can seem like torture, especially if we’re afflicted with rheumatoid arthritis, some form of cancer or other progressively debilitating disease.
 Having to go through round after round of various types of medical tests and treatments does nothing to alleviate this feeling of being constantly in pain.
-Likely as not, many of us in such circumstances turn to overmedicating just to get by.
+Unfortunately, many of us in such circumstances turn to overmedicating just to get by.
 This may be in the form of taking pain relieving medications that are highly or somewhat addictive, or combining pills with alcohol or other illicit drugs.
-We may, in fact, get so strung out on toxic cocktails that we don’t even have a good grasp on what caused us to start using in the first place.
-Indeed, any medical treatment that we initially started for a legitimate physical condition, may be negated or made worse by the addition of our drug of choice.
-And we’re no better off for it psychologically, either.
-The older we get, the more our physical ailments may increase, both in number and severity.
-If all we do is think about how much pain we’re in and have a big red number in our heads as to our old age, we’re not likely to be motivated to do much about getting sober.
-That bottle is just too much of a habit to discard anytime soon.
-But this line of thinking is self-destructive and not at all conducive to living in any sort of sustained happiness in our golden years.
+Keep in mind, however, that addiction is a trap.

 There are Few of Us Left to Socialize With

 The older we get, the more likely we are to fall into the trap of reading the obituaries.
 How many of our parents used to do that when we were kids and we thought it morbid and stupid?
 The fact is that when we reach a certain age, it’s human nature to be both curious about the longevity of others and to compare our own state of health with those who have recently died.
 But that doesn’t mean that because several of our friends have died that we’re about to as well.
 There are always myriad reasons why this or that person succumbs to a disease or dies from some other trauma.
-It isn’t just old age that is responsible, at least, not for most of us.
-Looking around at your sphere of friends and finding that too many of them have already died off can be a bit depressing.
-It may make you want to pick up the bottle and drown your misery.
-If that’s the case, what’s very likely to happen is that you find any excuse to continue to do so.
-Being in a morbid state of mind, thinking about death and dying and being alone, you’re far more likely to dismiss the idea of getting sober as something that’s way past being suitable for you.
-This is a huge mistake, but it is one that you can rectify.
-We’ll discuss more about how to do that later.
+It isn’t just old age that is responsible.

 It’s Too Hard to Learn Something New

 How often have we told ourselves that we’re too old to learn something new?
 Actually, this isn’t an excuse that’s unique to older individuals, since a person of any age can and often does come up with it.
 In reality, people can learn new things into their advanced years—far older than you may be right now.
 It doesn’t matter, then, if you’re 60 or 100 years old.
 You can still learn new things and find enjoyment in life in the pursuit of healthy goals and activities.
-This includes learning how to stay sober – after you first go through treatment and get sober.
-And, no, you’re not too old to consider doing this or to be successful in your endeavor.

 Treatment is expensive, but that doesn’t mean that it isn’t also affordable.
 There are ways and means to obtain treatment for drug and alcohol abuse and addiction that won’t put you in the poorhouse.
 You will need to do some research, however.
 There’s no free lunch here.
-If you are serious about getting sober—once you finally recognize that there’s no such thing as being too old to get sober—you will do your homework and ask for help.
+If you are serious about getting sober—once you finally recognize that there’s no such thing as too late to get sober—you will do your homework and ask for help.